svetlasyrimis/ohn/README.md

 ### Stretch Goals

-* Send email to user
+* Send email to user once project tasks are all completed.
 * Upload pictures
 * Animations